OddBallYT/ms_Obsidian.Projects/202 - Avarus/03 - World/Cities/Saulker/00 Saulker.md

 ### Keyed Locations
 #### I. Town Hall
 #### II.
 Coppermug Inn/Tavern
+An inn and tavern run by the gnome [[Tansy Coppermug]].
+Is the only inn and tavern in town, thus is home to much of the town's entertainment, and business.
+Games of [[Throne]] are always being played at the large round table in the back right corner.
+On the left wall, is a small raised stage where
 #### III.
 Market
 #### IV.
 Greenpark
 A large greenspace in the center of town.
 Serves as a common meeting space  for friends, family and colleagues.
 A large circular stone pond in the middle is the home of dozens of small fish, of varying types, and sizes.